Complete Guide to Trademark Registration in UAE

 3. Submitting the Application

-Submit the registration application, along with the stipulated fees, to the UAE Ministry of Economy via their dedicated trademark registration portal.
+Submit the registration application (trademark registration request), and pay trademark registration fees, to the UAE Ministry of Economy via their dedicated trademark registration portal.
 Accuracy and completeness of the application details are essential to prevent any hindrances or disapprovals in the registration journey.

-In the UAE, the cost for trademark registration is set at AED 6509 (USD 1773 approx.), not including professional or other additional charges.
-Applicants should be prepared for additional expenses such as professional fees, court fees or translation services.
+In the UAE, the cost for trademark registration is set at AED 6509 (USD 1773), not including professional or other additional charges.
+Applicants should be prepared for additional expenses such as professional fees, court fees, legal and translation fees, etc.

 4. Examination and Publication